Treatment for sun damaged skin has seen remarkable advances. Prevention is still valuable and applying good quality sunscreen will help.

 The latest image linked dermatoscopes and confocal microscopes are available, if samples need to be analysed, this takes place in our own laboratory.
 Your consultant’s knowledge is the key but modern diagnostic equipment helps.

 Understanding your general health, hereditary links, or related aspects of your lifestyle will often assist.
 Our approach is to treat a patient’s unique needs and create a treatment plan to suit them.

 Sun Damage Treatment

 Truly defining sun damage could take in much of dermatology.
-For minor conditions, specialist creams may do the trick, techniques used for cosmetic treatment, such as botox, dermal fillers, or chemical peels may also help.
+For minor conditions, specialist creams may do the trick, or a range of techniques often used for cosmetic treatment, such as chemical skin peels.

-What we should highlight are the latest developments we use for sun damage treatment in our London clinics.
+What we should highlight are the latest developments we use for sun damage treatment in our London clinic.
 Modern science applied to an ancient need, with remarkable effect.

 Intense pulsed light (IPL) skin photo rejuvenation with Photodynamic Therapy uses a narrow light spectrum which is safe for your skin.
 The exact wavelength can be chosen based on skin type and the condition being treated.

 IPL is well suited to treating pigmentation issues, vascular marks, fine lines, or wrinkles.
 Most importantly, to reduce the risk of developing skin cancer.

 A range of specialist lasers now offer first rate skin treatment, including fractionated lasers, such as the Encore CO2 and Pixel Erbium Yag laser.
 They deliver thousands of microscopic beams, like a grid.